UPDATED 3/18/20: My favorite “Black Radio” even with its few quirks.

 Above: A friends’ veteran GRC-109A transmitter ready for cover installation.
 Both the basic ‘109 and ‘109A sets have space under their respective covers for some small accessories.
 In this instance, 5 crystals and a 33 foot quarter wave antenna wire for 7 Mc operations.
 The receiver carries its own antenna wire under the snapped-on cover.
 There was also room for a small pencil, one time pads and freq/time comm plan if you haven’t already memorized it.

 Speaking of the 6 Volt-capable PP-2684 power supply.
-When running mine on a 6V car battery the vibrator RF “hash” basically wipes out the receiver – it is unworkable.
+When running mine on a 6V car battery the vibrator RF “hash” basically wipes out the receiver – it was unworkable.
+May be just my vibrator?
 Any of you military, CIA or Ham operators of the GRC-109 been able to use the 6 volt power option successfully?
 If my power supply is representative, I would guess it was not very usable.
 Comments?